Last Updated on

 Before you install the Korean keyboard software on your computer (or at least before you start typing with confidence), you’ll need to make a decision.

-If you didn’t buy your computer in Korea, chances are the Korean characters are not written on the keyboard.
+Most English speakers probably didn’t buy their computers in Korea, so chances are the Korean characters are not written on the keyboard.

 But not to worry.
 Practice helps and soon you’ll have a feel for where the keys are located on the keyboard.
 You’ll be able to type without looking in no time!

 But in the beginning, it helps to have some assistance.
 It’s like training wheels on a bicycle — you can build up your confidence and get used to things, and then when you’re ready, take them off!

 Two methods we’ve found helpful are:

 If you want, you can make your own stickers to stick on your keyboard or you can purchase stickers from Amazon.
 Just do a search for “Korean keyboard stickers.”